Ken Lussey

 - Or you can view photographs of locations used in the book here.

-'Thicker Than Water' is a compelling murder mystery set in northern Scotland.
+'Bridge of Sighs' is a fast-paced murder mystery set in Edinburgh and northern Scotland.
+Someone is

 World War Two Thrillers